cabbibo/relativeHandAPI/README.md

 Some Important Notes
 -----

-- When a mesh is added, is by default thought of as pointing in the Z direction To add a mesh pointing in another directions, check out the example:
+- When a mesh is added, is by default thought of as pointing in the Z direction.
+  This means that the mesh will be measured, scaled and rotated so that the Z direction is pointed down the length of the joint.
+You can have it point in the X and Y by passing it through in the parameters

+  To add a mesh pointing in another directions, check out the example:
   [ Non Z Mesh ]( http://leapmotion.github.io/Leap-Three-Rigged-Skeleton/examples/nonZMesh.html )

 - When a mesh is added, its length is automatically calculated.
+  When it is scaled to fit the joint, it will use this length as the length that reaches from joint to joint.
+If you want your mesh to reach past the next joint, you can simply change the mesh length

   To add a mesh and define your own length, check out the example:
   [ Own Length Mesh ]( http://leapmotion.github.io/Leap-Three-Rigged-Skeleton/examples/ownLengthMesh.html )

-- When a mesh is added, it is considered to be centered.
+- When a mesh is added, it is considered to be centered around 0, and will move 0 to the center of the joint. however, if you want 0 to be at the bas of the joint rather than the center, you can pass it through as a parameter

   To add a non centered mesh , check out the examples:
   [ Non Centered Mesh ]( http://leapmotion.github.io/Leap-Three-Rigged-Skeleton/examples/nonCenteredMesh.html )